 6.1.
 Union personnel are given the option to receive comp time, in lieu of overtime pay, for any overtime hours worked.
 Exchange will be made at an equal rate, as that received for overtime pay; time and a half.
 Personnel are encouraged to use comp time within the fiscal period of which it is accrued.
 Comp time may be taken at the discretion of the employee, in time allotments of at least 15 (fifteen) minutes, permitting the comp time will not mandate overtime for other members of the District.

+TA: 04-18-17

 7.0.
 Union Representation